by Steve Bynghall, Partner of Spark Trajectory

 The next normal: distributed teams

-Workvivo’s recent employee pulse survey echoes the results found in similar surveys.
+Workvivo’s recent employee survey echoes the results found in similar surveys.
 Employees have really embraced remote working.
 Nearly 85% of participants feel more positive about remote working than they did when the pandemic started.
 And 52% said they would like to continue working from home permanently, while 36% want a mix of home and office.

 The pandemic has accelerated what was already a growing trend.
 However, the rapid move to remote working caught many businesses by surprise.
 There was little time to plan, and systems were often set up haphazardly.